 Libby’s Pumpkin Roll is a classic fall favorite!
-Nothing beats a pumpkin cake—full of cinnamon, nutmeg, and and ginger—all rolled up with a delicious cream cheese filling.
-Fall isn’t complete until you try this easy Pumpkin Roll recipe!
+Nothing beats a pumpkin cake full of cinnamon, nutmeg, and ginger all rolled up with a delicious cream cheese filling.

 I might be biased, but I think Pumpkin Rolls should be a staple in every house during the fall.
 They look really fancy, but they are actually pretty easy to make.
 I’ve got a few tips for you today so that your pumpkin roll turns out perfectly.